Rules and Guidelines

 - The entry must be for a new business (e.g. opening a franchise of an existing chain is not considered a new venture).

-- Each team must have a faculty advisor from the same college or university as the primary contact.
+- Each team must have a mentor from the same college or university as the primary contact.
 Faculty members may advise more than one team.

 - An individual may only be a member of one team.